apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/crawling/scraping_the_data.md

 ## Next up {#next}

-In the [next lesson](./pro_scraping.md) we will rewrite the scraper using a specialized web scraping library called [Crawlee](https://crawlee.dev).
+In the [next lesson](./pro_scraping.md) we will rewrite the scraper using an open-source web scraping library called [Crawlee](https://crawlee.dev).
 It will make the scraper more robust while speeding up development at the same time.